Weak equilibria of a mean-field market model under asymmetric information: The mean-field model

-We remark that the above existence result requires weaker assumptions than those of \cite{fujii2022mean}, thus our result is more general then theirs, even in the case without asymmetric information, but we show existence of weak solutions instead of strong solutions.
-On the other hand, in our level of generality there is no uniqueness result, as we do not assume any form of monotonicity condition.
+We remark that the above existence result requires weaker assumptions than those of \cite{fujii2022mean}.
+In this sense, even without asymmetric information, our result is more general, although we prove existence of weak rather than strong solutions.
+At our level of generality, there is no uniqueness result, as we do not assume any form of monotonicity condition.